hady-asaker/design-patterns-practice/Creational/Task_02/README.md

 4- Create concrete shape classes that implement the abstract shape class or interface and provide the specific functionality for each type of shape.

 5- In your client code, create an instance of the concrete shape factory that you want to use, and call its createShape() method to create a shape object.

+6- Create new Class that class [ Shape ] could include methods for getting the area, perimeter of the shape.